saket/InboxRecyclerView/README.md

 ### Pull collapsible activities

-To maintain consistency across the whole app, the library also includes a `PullCollapsibleActivity` that brings the same animations and gesture to activities with little effort.
+To maintain consistency across the whole app, this library also includes a `PullCollapsibleActivity` that brings the same animations and gesture to activities with little effort.

-**Usage**

 Step 1.
 Extend `PullCollapsibleActivity`.